Parents Circle Families Forum (PCFF)

 |Founded||1995, by Yitzhak Frankental, whose eldest son was abducted and murdered by Hamas; also known as Bereaved Families for Peace and Bereaved Families Forum.|

 |In their own words||"A joint Palestinian Israeli organization of over 600 families, all of whom have lost a close family member as a result of the prolonged conflict."|

-- 2012-2014 donors include: European Union, Bread for the World (Germany), SIVMO (Netherlands), Kerk in Actie (Netherlands), ICCO (Netherlands), USAID, Swiss Government Federal Department of Foreign Affairs, Christian Aid (UK), Sigrid Rousing (UK), Rockefeller Brothers Fund, and New Israel Fund.
+- Donors have include European Union, Bread for the World (Germany), SIVMO (Netherlands), Kerk in Actie (Netherlands), ICCO (Netherlands), USAID, Swiss Government Federal Department of Foreign Affairs, Christian Aid (UK), Sigrid Rousing (UK), Rockefeller Brothers Fund, and New Israel Fund.

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, PCFF received NIS 4,911,911 from foreign governmental bodies between the years 2012 to 2016 (see chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, PCFF received NIS 10,377,879 from foreign governmental bodies in 2012-2020 (see chart below for detailed funding information).

 - Operates offices in Tel Aviv and El’ram (Palestinian Authority).
 “Friends of the PCFF” operates offices in the USA, UK, Germany, Norway, Spain, and Switzerland, in an effort to raise funds and promote activities.